-Upon receipt of the referral the administration will take appropriate action.
-This may include: after school detention, Saturday detention, in-school suspension, out-of-school suspension, permanent removal from class, suspensions of other school privileges, peer or staff mediation, counselor referral/I&RS referral, police contact and/or recommendation for expulsion.
-In addition, at all times the administration reserves the right to intervene and take action if behavior is deemed inappropriate or in violation of district-wide policies.
+Staff members will complete a middle school disciplinary referral form and submit it directly to the administration for high level infractions.
+Upon receipt of a referral, the Assistant Principal and/or Principal will take the appropriate administrative action as outlined in the chart for this Code of Conduct (see below).
+Students and parent(s) should note that appropriate administrative action may include lunch detention, morning detention, an afterschool detention, in-school suspension, out-of-school suspension, restitution assignment, permanent removal from class, community service, suspension/removal of other school privileges, peer or staff mediation, counselor/I&RS referral, police contact, and/or recommendation for expulsion.
+In addition, at all times, the administration reserves the right to intervene and take action if the student's behavior is deemed inappropriate, unsafe or in violation of district-wide policies.